matejak/argbash/doc/guide.rst

 The ``/home`` argument is a positional one.
 In case of ``ls``, the positional argument has a default --- running ``ls`` without parameters is the same as running ``ls .``.
-``ls`` itself accepts an arbitrary number of positional arguments and it treats them in the same way.
+``ls`` itself accepts an arbitrary number of positional arguments and it treats them all in the same way.

 On the other hand, the ``grep`` command requires at least one positional argument.
-The first one is supposed to be the regular expression you want to match against, and the rest are paths, so they are not treated the same.
+The first one is supposed to be the regular expression you want to match against, and the other ones correspond to filenames, so they are not treated the same.
-The first positional argument doesn't have a default, whereas the second one normally defaults to ``-``, which means ``grep`` will try to read input from ``stdin``.
+The first positional argument ``grep`` accepts (i.e. the regular expression), doesn't have a default, whereas the second one normally defaults to ``-``, which means ``grep`` will try to read input from ``stdin``.

 Your script
 -----------